estherszliu/portfolio/README.md

 ![Section 1](image-11.png)
 ![Section 2](image-12.png)

-Here is the code for the Contact Page:
+Here is a snippet of the code:
 ```html
  <main>
     <div class="contact-heading">